ClubInfoInsaT/take-a-guess/README.md

 - Send everything from [this directory](dist) to the server
 - Start the python script

-## Reports & Contributions

-Feel free to open an issue to report any bugs or a pr to contribute.
-Make sure to respect the [issue-template](.github/issue_template.md) and the [pr-templte](.github/pull_request_template.md)

-Any pull request not formatted properly with eslint/prettier will not be reviewed

 ## Learn More

 - You should have a look at [node](https://nodejs.org/en/) before